Nation Dec 17 MIT professor's fatal shooting has police still searching for a suspect By Associated Press

-Science Mar 18 Our past and future is written in Earth’s landscape.
-Here’s how one geomorphologist is reading it By Isabella Isaacs-Thomas
+Science Mar 18 Our past and future is written in Earth's landscape.
+Here's how one geomorphologist is reading it Taylor Perron seeks to answer questions about Earth's past and future by reading landscapes from our world and out in the solar system.
+By Isabella Isaacs-Thomas

 Nation Jul 14 Trump administration rescinds rule on international students A federal judge is expected to hear arguments Tuesday in a lawsuit challenging a new Trump administration policy requiring international students to transfer schools or leave the country if their colleges hold classes entirely online this fall amid the pandemic.
 By Collin Binkley, Associated Press

-Education Jul 13 More than 200 schools back lawsuit over foreign student rule More than 200 universities are backing a legal challenge to the Trump administration’s policy saying international students cannot stay in the country if they take all their classes online in the fall.
-By Collin Binkley, Associated Press
+Jul 13 More than 200 schools back lawsuit over foreign student rule By Collin Binkley, Associated Press More than 200 universities are backing a legal challenge to the Trump administration’s policy saying international students cannot stay in the country if they take all their classes online in the fall.
+Continue reading

-Education Jul 08 Harvard, MIT sue to block ICE rule on international students The universities contend that the directive violates the Administrative Procedures Act because officials failed to offer a reasonable basis justifying the policy and because the public was not given notice to comment on it.
-By Associated Press
+Jul 08 Harvard, MIT sue to block ICE rule on international students By Associated Press The universities contend that the directive violates the Administrative Procedures Act because officials failed to offer a reasonable basis justifying the policy and because the public was not given notice to comment on it.
+Continue reading

-Arts Jan 21 Watch 4:52 How Polaroid pioneered the instant photography revolution The Polaroid camera bypassed the entire process of film development, thus providing photographers an immediate look at their work.
+Jan 21 Watch 4:52 How Polaroid pioneered the instant photography revolution By Jared Bowen, WGBH The Polaroid camera bypassed the entire process of film development, thus providing photographers an immediate look at their work.
 Released for sale in 1948, the first version was an “instant” hit.
-Now, the museum at the Massachusetts Institute of Technology… By Jared Bowen, WGBH
+Now, the museum at the Massachusetts Institute of Technology… Continue watching

 Nov 15 This new 'battery' aims to spark a carbon capture revolution By Nsikan Akpan Inventors claim their carbon capture “battery” could return CO2 to preindustrial levels within 40 years, but first it has some economic hurdles to overcome.
 Continue reading